bajzc/bajzc.github.io/posts/vlc-how-to-generate-m3u-playlists/index.rst

 VLC is a free and open-source media player, and it is PORTABLE and CROSS-PLATFROM.

-To have a better user experience, without paying a penny, it is the best choice.
+In order to have a better user experience, without paying a penny, it is the best choice.

   "M3U (MP3 URL or Moving Picture Experts Group Audio Layer 3 Uniform Resource Locator in full) is a computer file format for a multimedia playlist.
   One common use of the M3U file format is creating a single-entry playlist file pointing to a stream on the Internet.